 Barriers To Maximizing The Value Of Customer InsightS

 Gaining customer insight does not come easy.
-You will find that there are some hurdles you need to jump in order to successfully complete the race.
-Banking on machines to do everything You now know that gathering insights requires some software to track customers’ online behavior.
+You will find that there are some hurdles you need to jump in order to successfully complete the race, like Banking on machines to do everything.
+You now know that gathering insights requires some software to track customers’ online behavior.
 You might be tempted to leave it all up to the ones and zeros to come up with the final answer.
 You couldn’t be any more wrong.
 Much as the system can be automated, you still need humans to make sense of all the data.
 Once they have, they will then decide to take action.

 Low Participation On The Insights Platform

 When you set up your customer insights platform, do not expect everyone to participate.
-As a matter of fact, as much as 90 percent of the community will just come along for the ride, never actively putting forward anything.
+As a matter of fact, as much as 90 percent of participants will just come along for the ride, never actively putting forward anything.
 You, therefore, need to temper your expectations and work with the 10 percent who are willing to contribute regularly.

 Do not get too excited and go out to gather customer insight when you don’t have the experience to properly execute.
-For example, you might decide to use a community platform.
+For example, you might decide to use an insights community platform.
 You will throw plenty of cash towards building it from the bottom up and still find that you have numerous errors within it.
 It is better, therefore, to contact someone who already has a proven platform that will host your community.

 Where To Next?